Benefits of long-term investing

 Maintain perspective

 There may be moments when you want to react.
 History has shown that stock market declines are an inevitable part of investing.
 And these drops are more common than you might think.
-The S&P 500 Index has typically dipped at least 10% about once a year and 20% or more about every five and a half years, according to data from 1953 to 2022 (based on 50% recovery).
+The S&P 500 Index has typically dipped at least 10% about once every two and a half years and 20% or more about every five and a half years, according to data from 1954 to 2023 (based on 100% recovery).

 Keep calm and stay focused